aksnzhy/xlearn/doc/install.md

     cmake ..
     make -j4

 Actually you can just use the xLearn by command line now.
-You can use the follow script to test your building.
+You can use the follow scripts to test your building.

-    ./test_xlearn_tarin
-    ./test_xlearn_predict
+    ./xlearn_train ./small_train.txt -v ./small_test.txt -s 2
+    ./xlearn_predict ./small_test.txt ./small_train.txt.model

 For the useage of xlearn command line, please see this page:

-### Build python package
+### Python Package Installation

+Install xLearn is very simple.
+We can only set the environment variable `PYTHONPATH` to tell python where to find the library.
+For example assume we cloned `xLearn` on the home directory `~`, then we can added the following line in ~/.bashrc.
+It is ***recommended for developers*** who may change the code.
+The changes will be immediately reflected once you pulled the code and rebuild the project.

+    export PYTHONPATH=~/xlearn/build/python-package/xlearn

+For more details about the python interface, please see this page: